notwa/rc/README.md

 `unused` will print unused packages instead.

-seems to be broken since the functionality of `tee -` changed.
+this seems to be broken since the functionality of `tee -` changed.

 ### makepkgf + rakef